Ambush (1939 film): Plot

-Charlie Hartman is part of a gang bossed by a criminal named Gibbs that pulls off a daring robbery in broad daylight.
+Charlie Hartman is also part of the gang.
+They pulls off a daring robbery in broad daylight and flee with $98,000.
 Charlie's honest sister Jane ends up being taken hostage but manages to convey her dire need for help to a truck driver, Tony Andrews.

 Tony attempts to help save Jane and, if possible, her brother as well.
 Pretending to help Gibbs and the thieves, he leaves clues for the police to follow.
 One of the crooks, Blue, is killed, after which another, Randall, attempts to escape after Charlie's guilty conscience causes a change of heart.
 Tony is able to free Jane from the clutches of Gibbs, after which he and Jane collect the reward and begin to plan a new life together.